Our website accessibility objective

 To support these processes staff in the Judicial Office web team maintain the appropriate level of expertise using online resources and courses provided by RNIB or other training suppliers.

 New content published on the website is subject to a quality assurance process by trained and experienced staff, and is governed by the website editorial policy, which includes adherence to the needs of people with disabilities and the aim of providing appropriate content for the range of users of the website.

 The Judicial Office confirms that, in providing information, we seek to ensure that the information is:

 - Appropriate to the reader or user of the information

 - Targeted and timely

 - Accessible to all our customers

 Exceptions and alternative formats

 Where testing or review shows that accessibility criteria are not being met in some part of the website, the web team will take remedial action or will contact the owners of the document to fix the problem.
 In some cases there can be practical difficulties in delivering a solution.
-Currently known exceptions to the website accessibility standards are:
+Contrast and colour